 Of course, despite all the ways Gusto wins over users, it does have some shortcomings that bear calling out.

 - Integrations: Although Gusto says it “plays nice with your favorite software” and lists more than 100 third-party tools, user experience tells a different story.
 In particular, users had trouble trying to integrate Gusto with popular accounting packages like Xero, FreshBooks, and Sage.

-- No PTO requests or approved-PTO syncing: To get the same PTO functionality of OnPay, Gusto users will need to subscribe to a higher-tier, more expensive plan.
+- No PTO management with entry-level plan: To get the same PTO functionality of OnPay, Gusto users will need to subscribe to a higher-tier, more expensive plan.
 At double the cost per employee, this can get pricey quickly.

 Users we interviewed were united in their criticism of Gusto customer service.
 Although customer service representatives are available Monday through Friday with extended business hours, the reps seem ill-equipped to handle user questions.